FREQUENTLY ASKED QUESTIONS

 Machine translation (MT) may help you get the gist of a foreign-language message.
 However, it doesn't work well with technical texts.
 Many mistranslations arise from the use of MT.

 Search engines might consider machine-translated content spam.
-A human translator may cost you more, but you'll likely have higher quality content.
+A human translator may cost you more, but you'll likely obtain higher quality content.
 That will yield better returns for your investment.

 Using MT may violate privacy agreements when working with confidential and sensitive data.
 MT tools save every piece of information you feed them.